Psalm 32

 Transgression (noun): an act that goes against a law, rule or code of conduct; an offense; a crime; a sin (dictionary.com)

-Blessed is he whose transgression is forgiven, whose sin is covered.
+Blessed is He whose transgression is forgiven, whose sin is covered.
 Blessed is the man to whom the LORD does not impute iniquity, and in whose spirit there is no deceit.

 Psalm 32:1-2 NKJV